John the Plumber's Blog

 If your city uses lead service lines and you have galvanized piping, you might run into problems.
 A service line brings the water from the water main to your home, but if they’re being repaired, an influx of lead could appear in your water.

 To avoid any water contamination, you should have a plumber examine your pipes and water to determine if there’s too much lead.
-You may have to install a water filtration system.
+You may have to install a water filtration system in old houses.

 7. Polybutylene Piping

 Polybutylene piping was an affordable type of piping used from the ’70s until the 90s but isn’t accepted by US building codes anymore.
 It reacts poorly with the oxidants in water and breaks down slowly over time, which has led to entire system failures in some homes.

 If you move into a home built during this time, it’s a good idea to have a plumber come in and check to see if these pipes are still installed.
 You may have to get your entire system replaced, if so.
 It’s better to do this now than to potentially cause large scale damage to your home and need your pipes replaced anyways.

 30 plus years of scum, soap, and dirty water will take its toll on your home’s drains.
 Your toilet, as well as your kitchen and bathroom drains, are susceptible to clogging.
 When you buy an old home, you won’t know what’s been washed down the drains before you.

 If you notice any water backups in any of your sinks, a backed-up toilet, or any strange smells coming from anywhere, then you should get a plumber in to check your drains.
 Odds are, there’s a build-up of debris that will need to be cleared in most old houses.

 When you move into an older home that you suspect might have some issues, it’s probably a good idea to get a quality plumber in to inspect your pipes, drains, and fixtures.
 Getting a clean bill of health will give you peace of mind and small fixes now will save you money by avoiding any emergencies down the road.